-In Tales of Olde Ipswich, Volume III, Harold Bowen relates that Albert Hills had his store in this building, and that it was the home of long-time selectman Brainard Wallace, father of David Wallace who has the popular Facebook group, I Love Ipswich MA
+In Tales of Olde Ipswich, Volume III, Harold Bowen relates that Albert Hills had his grocery store in this building in the early 20th Century.
+Albert P. Hills was a Civil War veteran, having enlisted gt age 18 and served as a drummer in Company I (Captain Hobbs) of the 23 Massachusetts Regiment.
+It was the home of long-time selectman Brainard Wallace in the 1940’s.

 - T.F.
 Waters, Ipswich in the Mass.
 Bay Colony, vol. I, p.
 352, vol. II, pp. 665-66.